wellington197-zz/EcomerceEletronicos/wp-content/plugins/dc-woocommerce-multi-vendor/readme.txt

-=== WC Marketplace ===
+=== Best WooCommerce Multivendor Marketplace Solution - WC Marketplace ===
-Contributors: Dualcube, greyparrots, purnendu, itzmekhokan
+Contributors: wcmp, purnendu, itzmekhokan, rajsekharchatterjee11, sumitsingh89612
 Tags: multi vendor marketplace, woocommerce multivendor marketplace, multi seller store, product vendors, best marketplace plugin, multi seller, one product multi seller, woocommerce vendors, ebay, etsy, amazon, commission rate
 Donate link: https://wc-marketplace.com/donate
 Requires at least: 4.4
-Tested up to: 5.2.3
+Tested up to: 5.5.1
 Requires PHP: 5.6
-Stable tag: 3.4.2
+Stable tag: 3.5.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## WC Marketplace - brings you, your easiest and one stop solution to build a perfect online marketplace website.

 == Description ==
-### Number 1(#1) free multivendor marketplace plugin for a perfect eCommerce website.
+### Best free #1 multivendor marketplace plugin for a perfect WooCommerce website.
 Ever dreamt of having a store like Amazon, eBay, etsy, AirBnB or Flipkart?
 Then WC Marketplace will turn your dreams into a reality.
 You will have an online eCommerce store setup, where multiple merchants, vendors, traders or sellers can sell goods or services to customers in no time. ☺